foreachthing/makeMoney/README.md

   -rec                  Use recommended number of pages of each bill value
                         (see above).
 This will override both of the above settings.
 (Default: False)

+NOTE: Best results are with complete rows and columns (i.e.: 81 bpp = 9x9, 6
+bpp = 2x3, etc.).
+If a row is incomplete, it can happen that the serial numbers won't match anymore!
 ```